ModelDBRepository/128812/README.md

 ## 3. Use the FI curve in a 2D grid simulation to translate velocity signals into desired frequencies

-- This allows the VCOs to be controlled.
+This allows the VCOs to be
-- You still need appropriate parameters for the postsynaptic cell (**G** in the paper).
-- No solved method is provided.
-- Reasonable start:
-  - Run 4 s simulations and compare traces of VCO cells to activity in the postsynaptic cell (like manuscript figure traces).
-  - Visually decide whether stronger weights or time constants (or damping constants for resonant postsynaptic cell) need adjusting.
-  - Once parameters seem successful, run longer simulations: 10 s, 40 s, 180 s making changes as needed.
-  - This process can take a while.
-- One analytical and one numerical technique are known but are not included.
+controlled, but you still need to find appropriate parameters for the postsynaptic cell (G in the paper).
+I have not solved this problem.
+A reasonable start is to run 4 s simulations and compare traces of VCO cells to the activity in the postsynaptic cell (like the figures of traces in the manuscript) and visually decide whether stronger weights or time constants (or damping constants for a resonant postsynaptic cell) need to change and by how much.
+Once apparently successful parameters are found, try running a 10 s simulation then a 40 s simulation then a 180 s simulation (to give approximate magnitudes), making changes to parameters at any stage where it becomes clear you have them wrong.
+This can take a while.
+I have one analytical and one numerical technique that are starting points for successfully handling this problem, but neither proved perfect in practice so are not included.

 This can be done with scripts: